esling/esling.github.io/_pages/atiam-ml-0-intro.md

 [**Exercice**

-  1. Launch the import procedure  and check the corresponding structure</li>
+  1. Launch the import procedure  and check the corresponding structure
-  2. Code a simple count function that prints the number of examples for each classes (along with its name)</li>
+  2. Code a simple count function that prints the number of examples for each classes (along with its name) ](){: .notice--info}
-](){: .notice--info}

 ### 1.2 - Preprocessing